 A Firm Foundation for a Backyard Shed

-The success or failure of any outbuilding relies heavily on its foundation.
-No structure — regardless of how well it’s designed or built — will survive for very long on a weak or poorly made base.
-Therefore, choosing and building a proper foundation is the single most important construction step in the entire project.
+The longevity of any outbuilding depends heavily on its foundation.
+No structure — regardless of how well it’s designed or built — will survive for very long on a poorly made base.
+Constructing a proper foundation is the single most important step in the entire project.